-I’ve been thinking a lot about resilience lately, and strengthening my own resilience.
-So in this post I want to share my personal practices with you.
-I’m outlining 6 spiritual and practical tips for how to be more resilient.
+I’ve been strengthening my own resilience, and in this post I’m sharing my practices with you.
+Here are 7 spiritual and practical tips for how to be more resilient.
+I hope they serve you.

 What is resilience?